nickabattista/FURM_ML_CFD_Swimmer/README.md

 Department: Mathematics & Statistics (<a href="https://mathstat.tcnj.edu/">TCNJ MATH</a>) <br>
 Institution: The College of New Jersey (<a href="https://tcnj.edu/">TCNJ</a>) <br>

-<H4> Codes that accompany FURM Chapter "Using machine-learning and CFD to understand biomechanics of marine organisms" by NA Battista, AP Hoover, and MK Santiago" </H4>
+<H4> Codes that accompany FURM Chapter "Using machine-learning and CFD to understand biomechanics of marine organisms" by NA Battista, AP Hoover, and MK Santiago. </H4>

 <H4> Includes: </H4>